isw-kudos/huddo-docs/docs/boards/msgraph/auth/index.md

-# Authenticating Huddo Boards with Office 365
+# Authenticating Huddo Boards with Microsoft 365

-This document details the process to enable login to your private instance of Huddo Boards with your private Office 365 tenant.
+This document details the process to enable login to your private instance of Huddo Boards with your private Microsoft 365 tenant.

 ![outcome of guide](boards-login.png)